piky/templator/README.md

 Describe in more detail, TODO:

-- memory utilization, vfs.fs utilization formula automatically created (see Drools)
+- vfs.fs utilization formula automatically created (see Drools)
 - how metrics are enriched if in LLD (keys, names) What is RESOURCE, RESOURCE_TYPE
 - if `application_prototype` is defined, then application is not filled with `_group` value.
 This enforces 'Single application guideline'
 - discard preprocessing steps are magically stripped for templates versions < 4.2